 Simply copying the com.linkedin.LinkedIn.plist file from one device to another and then relaunching the LinkedIn app will automatically log the user is using the account details from the cloned plist file.

 I was instantly into Gareth’s LinkedIn Profile, I could browse all his personal messages, invitations, contacts, edit his profile and even sent myself an invite to join his network!
+In my opinion, they should spend a little less on app marketing and more on security developments.

 Here was my LinkedIn screen prior to copying the plist file over